franziskafurtado/franziskafurtado/ReadMe.md

 Hopefully I will be a computer engineer by the end of next year.

-I know a little of many languagens since graduation required me to, some of then are: assembly, C, C++, java and javascript.

 I'm always learning and my favorite interest areas are low-level programming, embedded systems, digital electronics and database automated searches.

 I love computers and learning new things. :books: